Tuition and Student Loan Reimbursement

 Student Loan Reimbursement

 - Include proof of outstanding loan balance (a loan payment coupon, invoice, or other statement)

 - Must have name printed on student loan information

-- You must be actively enrolled in ProComp and must have a status of active with benefits (AB), Active with J1 Visa-no PERA (AV), active retired (AR), leave with pay (LP), leave summer pay/benefits (LR), or FMLA leave (LF) or Leave with full pay J1 Visa-No PERA (LV) at the time of accrual, submission, and payout in order to receive payment for this incentive.
+- You must have a status of active with benefits (AB), Active with J1 Visa-no PERA (AV), active retired (AR), leave with pay (LP), leave summer pay/benefits (LR), or FMLA leave (LF) or Leave with full pay J1 Visa-No PERA (LV) at the time of accrual, submission, and payout in order to receive payment for this incentive.